What is SIDS? Scientists can offer only partial answers. But we know this much:

 This pattern led researchers to speculate that SIDS wasn’t merely a collection of different diseases and accidents.
 SIDS was suspected of being a new, if poorly-understood, medical condition.

-Four decades later, SIDS is still not fully understood.
+Decades later, SIDS is still not fully understood.
 But researchers are piecing together the puzzle.
-The general idea is that SIDS victims fail to awaken when something potentially life-threatening happens during sleep—like a severe episode of sleep apnea, or esophageal reflux, or a pillow pressed up against the face (Franco et al 2004).
+The general idea is that SIDS victims fail to awaken when something potentially life-threatening happens during sleep—like a severe episode of sleep apnea, or esophageal reflux, or a pillow pressed up against the face (Franco et al 2004; Garcia et al 2013).

 Under normal circumstances, these events don’t lead to death.
 That’s because the infant’s brain stem detects a drop in oxygen levels and wakes the baby up.
 She wiggles, she cries.
 Her heart rate and blood pressure increases, her breathing normalizes, and all is well.